Acerca de

 Meet Our Founder: Megan McNally

-Megan’s work has spanned nearly three decades, most sectors, and many industries.
+Megan’s career has spanned three decades, most sectors, and many industries.
 She has served as an organizational leader, consultant, educator, and public speaker, including executive roles with the NPower National Network, Washington State Bar Association & Foundation, Pacific Science Center, and Diana Sports|TV, a sports media startup she founded to help sports fans discover and connect with women’s sports.
-What each of these organizations has in common is that there is a community at the very heart of what they do and why they do it.
-Megan is most passionate about using her experience to help great leaders build high-impact organizations that deliver exceptional results beyond profit.
-She especially enjoys working with public-private partnerships, membership associations, game changing startups, and social impact companies.
+A former instructor at the University of Washington Daniel J. Evans School of Public Affairs and the office of Continuing and Professional Education, and former department head whose team ran continuing legal education for Washington state's 40k licensed legal professionals, Megan is a lifelong learner about adult learning.